d-protsenko/tutorials/quickstart/how_to_start.md

 Copy and rename `ItemsFeature/ItemsActor/src/main/java/info/smart_tools/examples/items/items_feature/items_actor/wrapper/ItemsActorWrapper.template` into `GetAllItemsWrapper.java` and `AddNewItemWrapper.java`.

 `GetAllItemsWrapper` is the interface with a method to set a list of items.
-These are data going _out_ of the Actor, so the Actor should _set_ the list to the processing message.
+These are data going _out from_ the Actor, so the Actor should _set_ the list to the processing message.

 ```java
 package info.smart_tools.examples.items.items_feature.items_actor.wrapper;